 I live just around the corner from the Blackheath duck pond, in the beautiful Blue Mountains.
 I’ve developed a special relationship with the Australian wood ducks who live there.
 They are so good natured and engaging.
 It occurred to me that they must get a little bored just swimming about and eating grass in Memorial Park.
 To make matters worse, there are very few visitors now that we are in lock-down.
 One positive is that they are losing weight, thanks to the lack of little admirers feeding them bread.

-My first choice as a pupil was a young male….always so full of bravado.
+My first choice as a pupil was a young male….they always so full of bravado.

-OK, Daniel, let’s try balancing on one leg.
-Dear me, it took a while for him to get the idea.
+Back we went to the pond, but dear me, it took a while for him to get the idea.
 Eyes to the front please ….and concentrate.
-All to do with the centre of gravity mate.
+It’s all to do with the centre of gravity I believe.

 Right, let’s ‘up the ante’ and try a triple act.

 Another two recruits were brought in and after just a week or two they were performance ready.
 The newbies were both female (Lucy and Linda) , which might explain their remarkable aptitude.

 Let’s have a bit of fun ladies Now set a good example by moving exactly one and a half metres away from Daniel.
 That’s it…great.

 Right, on the count of three, all stand on one leg.
 ‘One, two three!’

 Oh my goodness, it worked!
 Next trick….

 We had someone called Wizard Wonga turn up to audition one day, but he failed at the crucial moment.
 And well he’s not a damn duck is he?
 And perhaps past the prime of life, like moi (sigh).